Camp Kinderland

 Camp Kinderland is a summer camp located in Tolland, Massachusetts, for youngsters aged eight through sixteen.
 The camp's motto is summer camp with a conscience since 1923.
 The main topics of the curriculum are: equality, peace, community, social justice, activism, civil rights, Yiddishkeit, and friendship.
 Campers may stay for four weeks in July, three weeks in August, or all seven of the offered weeks.
 There is also a two-week session available for first-time campers in the youngest group.

 Founding and history

 Kinderland was founded by members of The Workmen's Circle/Arbeter Ring, a leftist Jewish fraternal organization, in 1923 in Hopewell Junction, New York.
 As a result of internecine conflicts between organizers of the camp who were closer to the Socialist Party and others who were closer to the Communist Party, there was a serious breach within the Yiddish-speaking Jewish left, one side pro-Communist, one side anti-Communist.
 As a result, there were starting in 1927, two different camps, Camp Kinderland, in the pro-Communist sector, which was run by a pro-Communist Yiddishist Jewish organization, and Camp Kinder Ring, which continued as the camp of The Workmen's Circle/Arbeter Ring.
-As of 2025, both camps still exist.
+As of 2026, both camps still exist.

+Notable Guests

+In the 1940s and 1950s Pete Seeger visited the camp.
+Paul Robeson also visited the camp in 1949.
+Both singers have structures named for them in the current camp.